tecolicom/App-cat-v/README.md

 Sometimes it is desirable to visualize whitespace characters.
 The `cat -t` command can visualize tab characters, but the problem is that it breaks the visual format.
-Sometimes we want to see which parts are tabs and which parts are whitespace characters while preserving the format.
+We may want to see which parts are tabs and which parts are space characters while preserving the format.
 Extra whitespace characters at the end of a line can also be noticed by visualizing them.

 Using `cat-v`, tab characters are visualized in such a way that the space on the display does not change.